 In a six point Round 11 win at home against cross-town rival the Melbourne Boomers on 18 December Blicavs scored a game-high 21 points, making eight of 17 field goals in a team-high 34 minutes and 22 seconds court-time.
 Blicavs also took seven rebounds and made some crucial free-throws in the final quarter after being fouled whilst using her athleticism to drive to the basket.
 On the road against Townsville on 20 December Blicavs scored 12 points, and had nine rebounds and three assists to set team-high’s in the latter two categories.

 Blicavs was selected in the WNBL team of the week for Round 13 – her third and final selection for the season, scoring 16 points in each game, a 16 point road-win against Adelaide and then a thrilling three point win against Sydney at Dandenong Stadium.
-Bicavs shot the ball superbly against Adelaide, making five of her eight field goal attempts for an accuracy of 62.5%, made all six free-throws and took eight rebounds.
+Blicavs shot the ball superbly against Adelaide, making five of her eight field goal attempts for an accuracy of 62.5%, made all six free-throws and took eight rebounds.
 Blicavs’ 16 points against Sydney was a game-high, she also took a team-high 11 rebounds and made two steals.

-The WNBL had a week off between Rounds 13 and 14 to enable the Australian Opals to participate in a test-event in Rio for the Olympic Games.
+The WNBL had a week off between Rounds 13 and 14 to enable the Australian Opals to participate in a test-event in Rio for the 2016 Olympic Games.
 Although players currently playing in overseas leagues could not be considered for the test-event in Rio, Basketball Australia were still able to send a strong 12 player squad comprised of 11 WNBL players and Erin Phillips who missed the WNBL season due to injury.
-Nine of the squad members having represented Australia at a major championship (Olympic Games or World Championship) previously, being: Rebecca Allen, Suzy Batkovic, Bishop, Natalie Burton, Cayla George, Rachel Jarry, Tessa Lavey, Leilani Mitchell and Erin Phillips.
+Nine of the squad members having represented Australia at a major championship (Olympic Games or World Championship) previously, being: Rebecca Allen, Suzy Batkovic, Abby Bishop, Natalie Burton, Cayla George, Rachel Jarry, Tessa Lavey, Leilani Mitchell and Erin Phillips.
 The three squad members without major championship experience were Katie-Rae Ebzery, Stephanie Talbot and Blicavs who came into the squad as a late replacement for Tess Madgen who was ruled out due to an ankle injury.
-In an interview with Dandenong Rangers TV After being named as the Opals injury replacement player for Madgen, Blicavs commented “That she was really excited, I was pretty happy because I was pretty sad when I was told I wasn’t in the team, so I have just been really working on my game and it is an honour to get that call up.”
+In an interview with Dandenong Rangers TV after being named as the Opals injury replacement player for Madgen, Blicavs commented “That she was really excited, I was pretty happy because I was pretty sad when I was told I wasn’t in the team, so I have just been really working on my game and it is an honour to get that call up.”
 When asked ‘What does representing the country mean to you?’
 Sara responded “Everyone says it, it is kind of a cliché to say it is an honour, but when I played at Rod Laver Arena for the Oceania series and it was in Australia in front of Australians in front of my family, I actually knew what that meant and what that felt like, and it was a massive thing and so surreal to me, so I am going to stick with that and say that it is a big honour and so exciting and I get happy when I think my parents are proud.”

 The Dandenong Rangers finished third on the WNBL ladder with a record of 15 wins and nine losses, two wins behind minor premiers, Townsville Fire and one win behind the second placed Perth Lynx.
 The fourth placed SEQ Stars also finished with 15 wins and nine losses but lost the tie-breaker due to Dandenong having the better head to head record, winning two of the three games between the clubs.
 A key reason in Dandenong making the WNBL finals was their remarkable record in close games, of their 14 games decided by eight points or less during the 2015/16 regular season they won 12 and lost only two.
 Dandenong’s depth was extremely important throughout the 2015/16 season given that due to injury they frequently had one or more of their core players missing.
 The Dandenong Rangers had the equal-best home record in the WNBL during the regular season with the Perth Lynx, having a record of nine wins and three losses.
 With their entertaining brand of basketball and their superb record of winning close games at home the Rangers provided tremendous value for money for their members in 2015/16.
 Dandenong had six wins and six losses on the road, the equal fourth best record in the WNBL, three games behind the best team on the road, the eventual 2015/16 WNBL Champions the Townsville Fire.